abandrea/Cloud_project/project/README.md

 ### Scalability Enhancements

-1.  **Service Replication**: Firstly, it was prepared 'nextcloud' for potential scaling.
+1.  **Service Replication**: Firstly, it was prepared the system for potential scaling.
 While Docker Compose itself isn't used for scaling in production, it was setting up to allows for an easier transition to tools like Docker Swarm or Kubernetes in the future.
 2.  **Database Scaling**: While actual database scaling won't be configured in Docker Compose, it is important to design with this in mind.

 So, this is the updated version of docker-compose.yml incorporating these considerations: